microbiome/microbiome/vignettes/RDA.md

 ### Bagged RDA

 Bagged RDA provides added robustness in the analysis compared to the standard RDA.
-Fit bagged (bootstrap aggregated) RDA on a phyloseq
+Fit bagged (bootstrap aggregated) RDA on a phyloseq object (alternatively you could apply it to the abundance matrix and covariates directly):
-object:

     # In any real study, use bs.iter = 100 or higher
     # to achieve meaningful benefits from the bagged version.